mrcavalcanti/mosaicoo/docs/sources/installation/kubernetes.md

 1. Check that it worked by running the following:
    `kubectl port-forward service/grafana 3000:3000`

 1. Navigate to `localhost:3000` in your browser.
-You should see the Grafana login page.
+You should see the Mosaicoo login page.

 1. Use `admin` for both the username and password to login.
    If it worked, you should see `Enterprise (Licensed)` at the bottom of the page.